Content

 Get generic for Viagra shipped right to your door

-Viagra® is a safe and effective treatment for erectile dysfunction.
 But as the saying goes, you can have too much of a good thing — and Viagra is no exception.
 Unless a health professional has explicitly told you otherwise, you should not take two Viagra or more within 24 hours.

 Content

 Sildenafil citrate, the active ingredient in Viagra, is a PDE5 inhibitor.
-Phosphodiesterase type 5 is an enzyme that’s found in the smooth muscle cells of blood vessels and helps regulate blood flow.
+Phosphodiesterase type 5 is an enzyme found in the smooth muscle cells of blood vessels and helps regulate blood flow.

-Clinical trials show that Viagra can be very effective and safe when used in the right dosage.
-That said, there’s no one “right” Viagra dosage for everyone, and yours may be 25 mg, 50 mg or 100 mg.
+To treat erectile dysfunction, you take Viagra shortly before sexual activity — usually, at least 30 minutes to one hour before sexual intercourse.
+Clinical trials show that Viagra can be very effective and safe when used in the correct dosage.
+That said, there’s no one “right” Viagra dosage for everyone, and yours may be 25 mg, 50 mg, or 100 mg.

 When deciding which dosage to prescribe, your healthcare provider will consider several factors, including: